MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPODeletedContainer.md

 Remove-SPODeletedContainer –Identity ADD_URL_HERE!!
 ``````

-This example removes a SharePoint Embedded deleted container with the ContainerURL from the Recycle Bin and deletes it permanently.
+This example removes a SharePoint repository services deleted container with the ContainerURL from the Recycle Bin and deletes it permanently.

 ### -----------------------EXAMPLE 1-----------------------------